The Good Intent Hose Co. #1, Llewellyn, was started in 1886 and later disbanded.

 In 2009, The company received a grant from FEMA.
 The money was used to replace 3-70 and the dodge was sold to a private buyer who plans of restoring.
 The New 3-70 is a 2009 Ford 550 Rosenbauer.

 In 2014, Company purchased this 1994 Pierce Engine from Hawthorne Fire Company in New Jersey.
 This piece replaced the Sutphen.
-Company purchased this vehicle on an online bid for $25,000.
-2000 GPM Pump 750 Gal Water 50 Gal Class A Foam
+The company purchased this vehicle on an online bid for $25,000.
+2000 GPM Pump 750 Gal Water 50 Gal Class A Foam.

 In 2016, This 1985 Chevrolet D30 was loaned to the company for our DCNR Brush Crew.
 200 GPM / 200 Gal